 Death Is Cheap: Whenever Mayuri dies, Okabe time leaps back to several hours or days ago before her death.

-It also shows that undoing the alterations caused by time travel may reverse the bad things they caused, but it also negates all the good things, forcing you to let go of the gifts you got from time travel.
-And even if you go through all the trouble of unaltering the future so SERN doesn't turn the world into a dystopia, that does not mean that other disasters can't happen.
+The latter half of the series deconstructs Set Right What Once Was Wrong by showing that undoing the alterations caused by time travel may reverse the bad things they caused, but it also negates all the good things, forcing you to let go of the gifts you got from time travel.
+And even if you go through all the trouble of reversing one disaster, that doesn't mean that others can't happen...

 Disappeared Dad: Faris's father, who died in a plane crash.
 This makes her use D-mail to save her father and causes Akihabara to become well-known for electrical appliances instead of otaku culture.
 In addition, her father saved her from a kidnapping incident by selling his IBN 5100 to SERN in the past.